Insurance and Hostage Negotiators: Big Business with Kidnappings

 And changes also took hold in customer acceptance.
 With the consent of the future policy holders, potential kidnapping victims were thoroughly checked in secret and suggestions for security measures were made.
 If these were implemented, for example security personnel were hired, the houses were better secured and the like lured the insurance company with discounts on the premiums.

 The handling in the event of a kidnapping was also renewed.
 The specialists then advised the families or employers of the kidnapping victims.
-Because they had to continue to communicate with the kidnappers, otherwise the kidnappers would have gotten wind of the insurance and could have increased their claims.
+Because they had to continue to communicate with the kidnappers, otherwise the kidnappers would have gotten wind of the insurance and might have increased their claims.
 Once the ransom was fixed, it was handed over by the professionals and, ideally, the hostage was returned healthy.

 Courses for the right behavior as an innovation